amsesk/SCGid/README.md

 scgid consensus [args...]
 Outputs to <prefix>_scgid_output/consensus
 ```

-In this version of *scgid*,
+In this version of *SCGid*,
 	(i) `scgid kmers` can only be annotated with blastn searches of the NCBI nt database.
 This will be expanded in later versions. `scgid kmers` will perform this BLAST search for you.
 	(ii) `scgid gc-cov` results can be annotated with blastp searches against a local swissprot-style protein database (see below section for what exactly this means. `scgid gc-cov` will perform this BLAST search for you.
 	(iii) `scgid codons` results can be annotated with either blastn searches against the NCBI nt database (default, done for you) OR blastp searches against a local swissprot-style protein database.
-This latter feature is still in the process of being fully integrated into *scgid*.
+This latter feature is still in the process of being fully implemented.
 We found that we got a higher proportion of tree leaf annotations using blastp searches.
 For the time being, `scgid codons` will not perform the blastp search for you.
-Instead, run `scgid gc-cov` on your assembly first and then provide the `blob/<prefix>_info_table.tsv` file to `scgid codons` using the `-i|--infotable` option and specify `--mode blastp`.
-Doing so will allow `scgid codons` to use the results of the blastp search against the local swissprot-style database.
+Instead, run `scgid gc-cov` on your assembly **first** and then provide the `blob/<prefix>_info_table.tsv` file to `scgid codons` using the `-i|--infotable` option and specify `--mode blastp`.
+Doing so will cause `scgid codons` to use the results of the blastp search against the local swissprot-style database instead.

+### Compatibility
-This version of *scgid* has been tested on MacOS X and several Linux distributions (CentOS, Ubuntu, and Arch).
+*SCGid* has been tested on MacOS X and several Linux distributions (CentOS, Ubuntu, and Arch).

 Please report any and all errors and issues that you run into while using *scgid*.
-Its development is a top priority for me at this time and I want it to work for you!
-Please open issues here on the GitHub page or [email me directly](amsesk@umich.edu).
+Its development is a top priority for me at this time and I'm happy to work with you.
+Please open issues on this repository and post the contents of `scgid.log` and

+### What is ***scgid*** for?
+*SCGid* is a python-based tool aimed at filtering out contamination from initial *de novo* assemblies from the mildly metagenomic sequencing libraries characterisitic of single-cell genomics targetting uncultured eukaryotes.
+The only thing that you need to start is an assebmly in FASTA format.

+*SCGid* takes your SPAdes assebmly and subjects it to three binning methods each based on a different sequence signature.
+Fingally, it draws consensus between the independent methods based on majority-rule, and yields one final consensus-filtered draft assembly at the intersection of all three methods.

+As of this version, *scgid* is only compatible with genome assemblies generated with [SPAdes](http://cab.spbu.ru/software/spades/) with the FASTA headers **unchanged** (for now, this is where SCGid gets it's coverage estimates).

 ### Dependencies
-* python 2.7 (*scgid* is not compatbile with python 3.x.x)
+* python 2.7, *SCGid* (v0.1b) is not compatbile with python 3.x.x
-	* pandas 1.15.0
+	* pandas 0.23.4
-	* numpy 0.23.4
+	* numpy 1.51.4
 	* ETE3 toolkit 3.1.1
-**Note** *scgid* will try to install these python dependencies if using automatic setup (recommended) below.
+**Note** *SCGid* will try to install these python dependencies if using automatic setup (recommended) below.
 * R 3.4.1
 	* ape
 	`install.packages("ape")`